The Search for Stability: Learning Dynamics of Strategic Publishers with Initial Documents: Preliminaries

-We assume that all players are rational, in the sense that each player attempts to maximize his own utility, which depends not only on his action, but also on the actions taken by all other players.
-We denote by $A_{-i} = A_1 \times ... \times A_{i-1} \times A_{i+1} \times ... \times A_n$ the set of all pure strategy profiles of all players but player $i$, and use the notation of $a_{-i} \in A_{-i}$ to denote such a strategy profile of everyone but $i$.
+In the sequel, we assume that $X_i$ is a compact and convex set and that $u_i$ is a bounded function.
+We also assume that all players are rational, in the sense that each player attempts to maximize her own utility.
+Each player's utility depends not only on her action but also on the actions taken by all other players.
+We denote by $X_{-i} \coloneqq X_1 \times ... \times X_{i-1} \times X_{i+1} \times ... \times X_n$ the set of all pure strategy profiles of all players but player $i$, and use the notation of $x_{-i} \in X_{-i}$ to denote such a strategy profile of everyone but $i$.
+An important concept is the concept of \textbf{$\varepsilon$-better response}.

-An important concept is the concept of \textbf{best response}.
-This is the set of all actions a rational player may take to maximize its own utility, given the actions of all other players: